Connecting with First Nations to care for Country

 Outside formal heritage protection, the board has heard from First Nations groups about their interest in accessing Country, which can play a critical role in helping Traditional Owners maintain and re-learn important parts of their culture.
 Many Aboriginal land management principles were lost due to European colonisation.
 Where landholders provide access to Country, there is an opportunity for First Nations to practice and re-learn customary land management, sometimes drawing on early colonial records and studies as a guide.

-To find out more, visit our Aboriginal Partnerships page or call 8391 7500 to speak with Bill Wilson.
+To find out more, visit our Aboriginal Partnerships page or call 8391 7500.